giorgia-nadizar/interpretable-control/index.md

 # Evaluation criteria
 The final score for each entry will be determined by combining the two following terms.
 - Performance Rank: this will be evaluated by simulating the submitted policy to assess its effectiveness in solving the given problem.
 - Interpretability Rank: this aspect will be appraised by a panel of judges.
-In determining the interpretability rank, we will draw inspiration from the criteria established for the Symbolic Regression Competition.
 The guidelines provided to the jury will include the following considerations:
   - Clarity of the pipeline
   - Readability of the model
   - Clarity of the explanation provided